rackerlabs/support-how-to/content/how-to/general/sjc2-data-center-relocation-managed-customer-faq/index.md

 ### Overview

-Rackspace brought the SJC2 data center, located in downtown San Jose, under the Rackspace banner with the Datapipe acquisition in 2017.
+Rackspace Technology brought the SJC2 data center, located in downtown San Jose, under the Rackspace banner with the Datapipe acquisition in 2017.
 It is a 9 MW facility comprising 11 data halls covering 65,000 square feet of raised-floor space.
 The lease for SJC2 expires in 2022, and the landlord has advised that they will not renew the lease because they are planning to sell the building.

 Rackspace is negotiating the lease on a new facility, SJC3, and is currently designing the underlying infrastructure to enable us to migrate into that space.